emu-sync/EmuSync/README.md

 ### 🐧 Linux (Steam Deck)

-1. Switch to Desktop mode
+1. Switch to Desktop mode.
 1. Download the [Linux Installer](https://github.com/emu-sync/EmuSync-LinuxInstaller/releases/latest/download/EmuSync-LinuxInstaller.desktop)
-    - If you want, you can move this to somewhere more accessible like your desktop
+    - If you want, you can move this to somewhere more accessible like your desktop.
 1. Double click on the installer to run it.
     - The installer needs to use sudo to install some services.
 This requires a temporary password of `EmuSync!` being set for the user.
     - This password is removed after the installation exits.